JamesNZL/algovision/README.md

 # Licence

-The [`Karbon`](https://klim.co.nz/retail-fonts/karbon/) font family is used within this project for non-commercial purposes under the [Klim Test Font Licence Agreement](https://klim.co.nz/licences/test-fonts/).
+The [`Karbon`](https://klim.co.nz/retail-fonts/karbon/) font family is licensed for perpetual use within this project under the terms of the [Klim Desktop Font Licence Agreement](https://klim.co.nz/licences/desktop-fonts/).

 The hardware design files in this repository are licensed under the `CERN Open Hardware Licence Version 2 - Permissive`, and source code is licensed under `MIT`.